Michigan Trout Fishing License: Costs, Rules & Exemptions

 trout fishing license regulations

-Trout fishing in Michigan is covered by the all-species license—$26/year for residents, $76 for non-residents
+Trout fishing in Michigan is covered by the all-species license: $26/year for residents, $76 for non-residents.

-Who Needs the Trout Stamp or Extra Trout Endorsement
+Who Needs a Trout License or Endorsement

 trout stamp requirement details